sourcegraph/cody/vscode/e2e/README.md

 })
 ```

-Connecting to enterprise can be done very similarly.
+Connecting to enterprise can be done in a similar way.
 You just have to change

 ```ts
 'cody.override.serverEndpoint': mitmProxy.sourcegraph.enterprise.endpoint,
 ```

-Remember, the endpoint here refers to the endpoint of the MitM server that intercepts the traffic.
-This MitM server only has two ports, one speaking "DotCom" and the other speaking "Enterprise SG".
+Remember, the endpoint here refers to the endpoint of the MitM server that
+intercepts the traffic.
+This MitM server only has two ports, one speaking
+"DotCom" and the other speaking "Enterprise SG".

-So how do you connect to a different S2 instance?
-Well you can just re-configure the MitM server to forward traffic to a different endpoint!
+So how do you connect to a different S2 instance if there's only two ports?
+Well
+you can just re-configure the MitM server to forward traffic to a different
+endpoint!
 This is done by setting a different `authName`.

 ![Change to S2](../doc/images/e2e/authname.jpg)

-This also automatically configures the correct auth token.
+This also automatically configures the correct auth token for you that replaces
+the placeholder token.
+This makes sure that you can still test "unauthenticated"
+flows easily by simply removing the placeholder.

 > **Note**
 >